 Where is Kakslauttanen Arctic Resort?

-Kakslauttanen Arctic Resort is in northern Finland, 10km (6 miles) south of the resort village of Saariselkä.
-It’s 241 km (150 miles) north of the Arctic Circle.
+Kakslauttanen is in northern Finland, 10km (6 miles) south of the resort village of Saariselkä.
+It’s 241 km (150 miles) north of the Arctic Circle, so you’re well into proper Lapland wilderness.

 The address is Kiilopääntie 9, 99830 Saariselkä, Finland.